ealva-com/ealvatag/README.txt

  Build details:

  Install Maven2
+ Run
+    mvn package
- Run mvn package to compile and test
+ to compile and test

  Admin only
+ Run
+    mvn deploy
- Run mvn javanet:deploy-jar to upload to the java.nety maven repository
+ to upload to the java.net maven repository